e-comas/e-comas.com/_posts/2022-10-17-a-guide-to-upselling-on-amazon.md

   - Strategy
   - Pricing
 ---
-There are numerous pricing and selling strategies in e-commerce.
+There are numerous pricing and selling strategies in eCommerce.
 It is important to find the right one for your store in order to build a sustainable business.

 To help you with this step, we've created a guide to Upselling on Amazon.